-Tybee Island, Georgia
+The Laid-Back Charm of Tybee Island, Georgia

-Tybee Light Station
+Climbing the Tybee Light Station

-After your lighthouse tour, run over to Seaside Sister, 1207 Hwy 80 East, and browse their adorable treasures.
-The pillows, candles, gourmet foods, collection of mermaid items, and home decor will surely find a way to make you open your wallet and take home a souvenir from Tybee Island.
+After your lighthouse tour, run by to Seaside Sister to browse their adorable treasures.
+Seaside Sister’s pillows, candles, gourmet foods, a collection of mermaid items, and home decor will surely find a way to make you open your wallet and take home a souvenir from Tybee Island.

-Tybee Island Eats
+Eating Around Tybee Island

-Tybee has several hotel choices but the ones I have tried are only mediocre.
+There are several hotel choices at Tybee Island, but none really wow me.
 The DeSoto Beach Hotel is oceanfront and affordable, but not very plush.
-The Ocean Plaza Beach Resort has over 200 rooms and 2 pools, but I did not feel it was worth the cost.
-Whether you have a few days or a week to spend here, I am sure you can find something here to fit your budget and accommodation preferences.
+The Ocean Plaza Beach Resort has over 200 rooms and two pools, but I did not feel it was worth the price tag.
+Whether you have a few days or a week to spend at Tybee Island, I am sure you can find something here to fit your budget and accommodation preferences.